Why a Steam Shower Should Be the Next Luxurious Addition to Your Bathroom

 Steam showers certainly sound luxurious, but with such a hefty cost, they may not be at the top of the typical homeowner's must-have list.
 (If they could clean themselves, eliminating the need for figuring out the best shower cleaner and learning how to clean a shower head, it would be a different story.)
 Maybe they should be, though.

-According to a new analysis from real estate site Zillow, homes with steam showers sell for 31 percent more than their expected values; that could mean tens of thousands of extra dollars.
-Homes with steam showers did take 18 days longer to sell than expected, on average, but home owners not in a rush may appreciate a sale price above ask price more than a quick sale.
-Adding a steam shower could give home sellers a good chance of making good money (again, potentially tens of thousands of dollars) on the sale of their home, especially if they plan to sell in the recent future and are already considering a renovation.
+According to a new analysis from real estate site Zillow, homes with steam showers sell for 31 percent more than their expected values—that could mean tens of thousands of extra dollars.
+Homes with steam showers did take 18 days longer to sell than expected, on average, but home owners not in a rush may appreciate a sale price above asking price more than a quick sale.
+Adding a steam shower could give sellers a good chance of making good money, especially if they plan to sell in the near future and are considering a renovation.

-Remodeling costs certainly aren’t cheap, but making the right decisions in the process can pay off in increased home values later.
+Remodeling costs certainly aren't cheap, but making the right decisions in the process can pay off in increasing home values later.
 With that knowledge, a steam shower seems less indulgent and more like a savvy, resale-oriented decision.
-(And who doesn’t want to come home to a sauna every day?)
+And who doesn't want to come home to a sauna every day?